Killing Is My Business... and Business Is Good!: Critical reception

 Killing Is My Business... and Business Is Good! received mostly positive reviews, not just from metal-oriented magazines, but from the mainstream press too.
 Colin Larkin, writing in the Encyclopedia of Popular Music, called the album a "ferocious blast of high-energy thrash metal", weakened by a thin production.
 Similarly, Steve Huey from AllMusic observed that the album is "as raw as Megadeth gets".
 However, Huey noted that the riffs and compositions weren't completely developed, and called Mustaine's vocals "amateurish at best".
 Chad Bowar from About.com said that Megadeth were still "finding their way" on their debut album, but remarked that the band showed great potential through angry and passionate musicianship.

 Adrien Begrand of PopMatters dismissed the original recording, but praised the re-release, writing that the album "blazes on at a furious pace".
 According to him, the record greatly influenced the heavy metal genre in the upcoming two decades.
-Sputnikmusic staff member Mike Stagno agreed with the praise for the remaster, saying that the "fuzzy" sound of the original release was replaced with a clearer production.
-Even so, he opined that the album still retained the "thrashy" sound characteristic for the band during this period.
 Mike Marsh of Drowned in Sound recommended the music "for people who want it loud, fast and brutal".
 In a retrospective review for KNAC, Frank Meyer said that the album put Megadeth at the forefront of heavy metal scene in the early 1980s and credited it for paving the way for thrash metal's arrival.
 CMJ New Music Report praised Mustaine's "masterful" wordplay and called the record a representative of "the golden age of speed metal".